-- □ Open the Redundancy:Spanning Tree:Port dialog. - $\Box$ Switch to the "Guards" tab. - □ For designated ports, select the checkbox in the "Root Guard" column. - □ For ports that receive STP-BPDUs with a Topology Change flag, select the checkbox in the "TCN Guard" column. - □ For root, alternate or backup ports, select the checkbox in the "Loop Guard" column.
+- Open the Switching > L2-Redundancy > Spanning Tree > Port dialog. - \Box Switch to the "Guards" tab. - □ For designated ports, select the checkbox in the "Root Guard" column. - □ For ports that receive STP-BPDUs with a Topology Change flag, select the checkbox in the "TCN Guard" column. - □ For root, alternate or backup ports, mark the checkbox in the "Loop Guard" column.